Sea Bass with Tomatoes, Olives and Capers

 - 1 teaspoon balsamic vinegar

 - Salt and pepper to taste

 - Rub sea bass with 2 teaspoons of olive oil.
 Season well with kosher salt and freshly ground black pepper.
-Place on baking sheet and roast till fish is flaky, about 15 minutes.
+Place on the baking sheet and roast till fish is flaky, about 15 minutes.

-- While fish is roasting, add remaining olive oil to a skillet and cook the shallots till soft.
-Add tomatoes, olives and capers and cook for a minute or two, till tomatoes soften.
+- While the fish is roasting, add the remaining olive oil to a skillet and cook the shallots till soft.
+Add tomatoes, olives, and capers and cook for a minute or two, till tomatoes soften.

 - Spoon over cooked sea bass to serve.